abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 - *ALU*
   - It is responsible for performing arithmetic and logic operations on data.

-  - Depending on the processor design, it performs addition, subtraction, multiplication, bitwise *AND*, *OR*, shift operations, comparison operations, etc.
+  - Depending on the processor design and instruction set, it performs addition, subtraction, multiplication, bitwise *AND*, *OR*, shift operations, comparison operations, etc.

   - It takes input from registers or memory and provides the outputs.